rodrimati1992/core_extensions/readme.md

 ### crate features

-The `"all_items"` feature enables all of these features, you can use it instead of the ones below if you don't mind longer compile-times:
+The `"all_items"` feature enables all of these features, you can use it instead of the ones below if you don't mind longer compile-times.

+The `"all_items_no_derive"` feature eanbles all the features below except for the `"derive"` feature, to reduce compile-times due to enabling the `syn` indirect dependency.

+- `"derive"`: Enables derive macros for traits declared in core_extensions.
+If a trait has a derive macro it'll mention and link to it.

 - `"bools"`: Enables the [`BoolExt`] trait, extension trait for `bool`.